Soft and Chewy M&M’s Cookies

 The BEST M&M’s Cookies

-What better way to put my girlie candy to use than my making homemade M&M’s cookies?
+What better way to put my pastel candy to use than my making homemade M&M’s cookies?
 Store-bought M&M’s cookies are usually hard, dry, cakey, or crumbly.
 Such a shame that perfectly good M&M’s were wasted.

 I tweaked my favorite all-purpose Chocolate Chip and Chunk Cookies recipe.
 Most notably, I switched from a combination of both bread and all-purpose flour, to solely using all-purpose.
 Bread flour makes things extra chewy, gives a heartier rather than softer structure to cookies, and if you’re not careful, it can dry things out.